jo3-l/blog/content/about.md

 I'm always happy to chat!
 Please email me at `jliu1602 [at] gmail.com` or send me a direct message on Discord (username `jo3_l`.)

-[^1]: if you came to this page from GitHub, you're welcome for the quick lesson in recursion :)
+[^1]: If you came to this page from GitHub, you're welcome for the quick lesson in recursion :)